-Recognizing the critical role of research in advancing the understanding and care of chronic gastrointestinal (GI) illnesses in adults and children, IFFGD was pleased to present its 2019 Research Recognition Awards to three young investigators at Digestive Disease Week (DDW) 2019 in San Diego, California.
+Recognizing the critical role of research in advancing the understanding and care of chronic gastrointestinal (GI) illnesses in adults and children, IFFGD was pleased to award its 2020 Research Recognition Awards to three young investigators.
+With the cancellation of DDW in Chicago due to COVID-19, we were unable to award them in person.
 First established in 2003, these awards are intended to recognize and support the research accomplishments of young investigators actively engaged in research in neurogastroenterology, and especially, in the basic mechanisms and clinical aspects of functional GI and motility disorders.
-To date, the foundation has presented awards to 45 investigators from around the world.
+To date, the foundation has presented awards to 48 investigators from around the world.

 The award recipients were selected by a committee of leaders in the medical and scientific community: